How to Stop Emotional Eating: 3 Triggers to Avoid

 Emotional Eating Trigger #2: Overloading Your Schedule

 One of the more common emotional eating triggers an overloaded schedule.
-You say yes to the parent teacher party, the church social, and working extra to make extra money for the holidays.
+You say yes to the parent-teacher party, the church social, and working extra to make extra money for the holidays.
 When you add on too much to your schedule, you may begin to overlook the fact saying yes to everything is unhealthy.
-I used to be a cronic “Yes” woman.
-It lead to depression, overwhelm, and somewhere about 80+lbs that needed to come off.
+I used to be a chronic “Yes” woman.
+It lead to depression, being overwhelmed, and somewhere about 80+lbs that needed to come off.

 This video below is a great example of a very productive but manageable time blocked calendar.

 Emotional Eating Trigger #3: Negative Thoughts and Emotions